top of page

 sam and Justein

-For their short stay, we thought the Hidden Palms hike would be a good way to introduce them to the desert environment.
+We thought the Hidden Palms hike would be an excellent way to introduce them to the desert environment.

 Hidden palms trail in Palm desert california